Peridot Properties Facts and Photos

 The mineral olivine in the picture at the top of our article is courtesy of Stan Celestian.

-Both photos are clickable and redirect to the original image.
+Photos 1 and 3 are clickable and redirect to the original image.

 Pop-up photos: Pallasite meteorite (with olivine crystals) - Courtesy of Ron Wolf.